Master Quality Authenticated: Audio signal processing description

 MQA processes the digital audio recording to alter the impulse response of the end-to-end filter chain from recording and production to playback.
 This is described as changing the time domain response similar to that of sound passing through less than 20 meters of air.
 The MQA filter response process starts with the ADC, either by a known make and model or by analyzing artifacts in the recording, and ends with control of the filter in the playback DAC.
 It is common for consumer DACs to include user selectable filters, including apodization filters intended to improve time domain transient response without knowledge of the production filters, whereas MQA controls the DAC filter to complete the MQA designed end-to-end time domain filter response.

 Authentication description

 The MQA processed file contains an authentication function that indicates if the file is in the MQA format or not.
-There are two defined categories of MQA authentication: "MQA" (which may be indicated with a green light) meaning that the file has not been altered since creation, and "MQA Studio" (which may be indicated with a blue light) additionally means that someone representing the studio or artist validated that the file is an approved version.
+There are two defined categories of MQA authentication: "MQA" (which may be indicated with a green light), meaning that the file has not been altered since creation, and "MQA Studio" (which may be indicated with a blue light), which additionally means that someone representing the studio or artist validated that the file is an approved version.
 One claimed intent of the MQA authentication feature is to assure that the recording is genuine and unadulterated from the MQA processed studio master recording, though the veracity of this authentication has been called into question.